Discover Sandwich

 Sandwich Historical Society

-Please visit the website for more information on research fees and schedule.
 We also have a wonderful gift shop that is open during the summer season at the Elisha Marston House as well as online throughout the year.
-Not all of our items are on our online store; however, they are available for purchase by calling the Society.
+Not all of our items are on our online store; however, they are available for purchase by emailing the Society at [email protected].
 We look forward to seeing you!

 Picture